 Ever since they were discovered, the cave paintings that were drawn by some anonymous human beings, primarily in Europe, have been extolled by many people as astonishing and exquisite masterpieces.
 There are several reasons for this enthusiastic reaction to these paintings.
-First, their age, since some of them have been dated as old as 30,000-40,000 years ago; second, their rarity; third, their well-preserved condition; fourth, because these individuals were doing something, namely, creating art, that we modern humans consider as one of humanity’s defining characteristics, which made many people feel a kinship or connection with these human ancestors that they hadn’t felt previously; and fifth, because these paintings changed our perception of the peoples living during those distant times.
+First, their age, since some of them have been dated as old as 30,000-40,000 years ago; second, their rarity; third, their well-preserved condition; fourth, because these individuals were doing something, namely, creating art, that we modern humans consider as one of humanity’s defining characteristics, which discovery made many people feel a kinship or connection with these human ancestors that they hadn’t felt previously; and fifth, because these paintings changed our perception of the peoples living during those distant times.

-I, however, find it amusing to see how some writers and art critics compete with each other to bestow the most superlative adjectives to describe what are in reality nothing more than feeble imitations of the animals they represent.
+I, however, find it amusing to see how some writers and art critics compete with each other to bestow the most superlative adjectives in their descriptions of what are in reality nothing more than feeble imitations of the animals they represent.
 This display of exaggerated appreciation resembles the overly enthusiastic descriptions of doting parents about the drawings and other artworks made by their beloved children.
 In a similar manner, these unknown, infantile artists have been embraced by much of humanity as our collective, creative, artistic progenitors, who first ventured on the long path of humanity copying, and later, as many of us mistakenly believe, superseding Nature.

 I suspect that the primitive artists who made these paintings were aware that their creations were only feeble imitations of the real thing, which they valued far more than their primitive representational efforts – since they could eat the animals and make clothes from their skins, but they could not eat or be clothed by their paintings – unlike us moderns, who have precisely the opposite opinion about their relative values.
 In the beginning, art first attempted to copy Nature, and this was the beginning of humanity’s fall into its present depraved and unnatural state of separation from Nature; for gradually, as our skill at copying Nature improved, we humans began to believe that the things we had created were superior to the real thing.
 We have been deceived by our magical ability to create into preferring the false over the true, the dead over the living, the copy over the original.
-It is in this sense that I mean that all art is deception, for all art, in which term I include all the multitudinous products of human technology, gives the semblance of life to something that is dead, and therefore never was – and never will be – alive.
+It is in this sense that I mean that all art is deception, for all art, in which term I include all the multitudinous products of human technology, gives the semblance of life to something that is dead, and therefore never was – and, moreover, never will be – alive.

-A very clear recent trend in Western art is the abandonment of Nature as the model which is to be copied, as it had been copied for millennia prior to this development.
+A very clear recent trend in Western art is the abandonment of Nature as the model that is to be copied, as it had been copied for millennia prior to this development.
 Prior to the development of abstract or non-representative art, artistic creations were judged primarily by how well they were able to reproduce the living reality which they sought to represent.
-There even arose a disdain among some artists and artistic movements towards the artist who simply and naively tries to copy Nature, as artists had done for millennia before then.
-This trend roughly parallels the separation of humanity from Nature, as people’s way of life became increasingly artificial and urban, and less and less intimately intertwined with Nature, as was true of all peoples in the past, and still is true of some peoples whose way of life is derisively regarded by many urban dwellers as primitive, limited, and backward.
+There even arose a disdain among some artists and artistic movements towards the artist who simply and naively tried to copy Nature, as artists had done for millennia before then.
+This trend roughly parallels the separation of humanity from Nature, as people’s way of life became increasingly artificial and urban, and less and less intimately intertwined with Nature, as was true of all peoples in the past, and still is true of some peoples whose way of life is regarded by many urban dwellers as primitive, extremely limited, and backward.

-The belief that we are godlike comes primarily from our ability to create new things, such as art, which did not exist before their conception and creation by human brains and hands.
+The belief that we are godlike is due primarily to our ability to create new things, such as art, which did not exist before their conception and creation by human brains and hands.
 But the important fact to remember about all these human creations is that every single one of them is dead – in other words – they are all non-living.
 The word “organic” is often used to refer to artworks.
 Originally this word was used exclusively to denote living things, which grow, develop, reproduce, and can defend themselves from harm and repair themselves when they suffer injury, provided the injury is not too severe.
-Although an artist can continually revise and modify an artwork while bringing it to a state of completion, which process resembles the growth and development of an individual organism, and a human creation can inspire another person to create something similar but different, which resembles the evolutionary development of living species, this is merely the modification of a dead thing by a living creature, or the creation of a succession of related dead things by a succession of living creatures.
+Although an artist can continually revise and modify an artwork while bringing it to a state of completion, which process resembles the growth and development of an individual organism, and a human creation can inspire another person to create something similar but different, which resembles the evolutionary development of a living species, this is merely the modification of a dead thing by a living creature, or the creation of a succession of related dead things by a succession of living creatures.
 In other words, it is through the intermediation of a living creature, or a succession of living creatures, that these non-living things acquire the semblance of change and development.
 It is important to recognize that, unlike living organisms, these artistic creations have no separate existence, or significance, apart from their human creators and audience.

 The puppeteer that animates one’s wooden, metal, paper, plastic, or rubber creations exemplifies this basic fact.
 So long as these lifeless things are made to move, speak, fight, flee, love, and hate, they appear to be alive.
 But once the puppeteer ceases animating them, they appear to the audience as they really are, namely, as inanimate objects that have been fashioned to resemble living things such as people, animals, trees, and so forth.
 In other words, they are merely non-living imitations of living things that must be animated by a living creature in order to be “brought to life.”